Os Maias: Plot summary

 Back in the present, Carlos is a wealthy, elegant gentleman who is a doctor and opens his own office.
-Later he meets a gorgeous woman at the Hotel Central during a dinner organized by João da Ega (his friend and accomplice from University who lives with Carlos) in honor of Baron Cohen, the director of the National Bank.
-After many comical and disastrous adventures he finally discovers the woman's name – Maria Eduarda, and ends up meeting her.
-The two fall in love and have dozens of nights together, drinking and having sex.
-However, the two start seeing each other in secret after an incident where a redneck-like man named Dâmaso, Carlo's ex-friend and rival, writes an article in a newspaper, accusing, humiliating, making fun of and revealing the past of Carlos and Maria.
+Later he meets a gorgeous woman at the Hotel Central just before a dinner organized by João da Ega (his friend and accomplice from University who lives with Carlos) in honor of Baron Cohen, the director of the National Bank.
+He meets her again later while walking with Steinbroken, a Finland's minister, near the Aterro, where he could better see her, and indeed fall in love with her.
+After many comical and disastrous adventures he finally discovers the woman's name, Maria Eduarda.
+Later, while Maria Eduarda was not at home, her daughter, Rosa, gets sick, and Dâmaso, Carlos's friend, finds Carlos to help her.
+This leads to Maria Eduarda calling him a few days later after Rosa gets a bit sick again, and after taking care of Rosa, Maria Eduarda has a conversation with Carlos.
+They become friends and start having regular meetings.
+After dozens of friendly meetings and other events, Maria reveals that she is also in love with Carlos, and they become lovers.
 Eventually Carlos finds out that Maria lied to him about her past and he starts fearing the worst.
 Mr. Guimarães, a good friend of Maria's mother and an uncle-like figure to her, talks to Ega and gives him a box meant to be given "to your friend Carlos... or to his sister!".
 Ega does not understand this statement, because Carlos supposedly never had a sister.
 Ega is horrified and in a state of shock when he realizes that Maria is Carlos's sister.
 Ega, in despair, tells everything to Vilaça (the Maia family attorney) who informs Carlos about the incest.
-Carlos informs his dying grandfather, and Afonso is shocked by this news.
+Carlos doesn't inform his grandfather, but Afonso seems to discover it by himself and gradually falls more and more ill.
 However, Carlos cannot forget his love and does not say anything to Maria.
 Afonso dies because of apoplexy.
 At last, Carlos informs his newfound sister that they are siblings and that they cannot live like this anymore.
 Maria says one last goodbye to her former lover and to her friends before going away to an unknown future.
 Carlos, to forget his tragedies, goes on a trip around the world.

 The book ends with a famous scene in Portugal, where Carlos returns to Lisbon 10 years after he left.
 He meets Ega and has a boys-only night to have fun together.
 At one point, they agree that there is nothing in the world that is worth running for.
-Ironically, as soon as they go out to the street, they realize that they missed the last cable car and they start running after it, shouting "We can still catch it, we can still catch it...!", closing the story in a both philosophical and comic way.
+Ironically, as soon as they go out to the street, they realize that they missed the last cable car and they start running after it, shouting "We can still catch it, we can still catch it...!", closing the story in a both philosophical and comical way.